 The only downside, of course, of hiring a lawyer, is cost.
 Workers’ comp lawyers only charge after you’ve won a case, and what they charge is capped, and dependent on the extent of their involvement.

 These charges add up as you progress through your case.
-If you win a settlement, your lawyer will receive 20% of your winnings.
+If you win a settlement, your lawyer will receive between 15% and 20% of your winnings.2

 If you decide to increase your payout by hiring a lawyer, look for one who specializes in workers' comp.
 At Atticus, we connect people considering workers' compensation with carefully vetted lawyers.

-Are services are always free, we’ll only connect you to a lawyer if you need one, and we can give free legal advice on the early stages of your case.
+Are services are always free, we’ll only connect you to a lawyer if you need one, and we can answer any questions you have about your case.
 Talk to our team today.

 Notify your employer of your injury as soon as possible.
 After a five-day waiting period, they should file a claim with their insurance company.
 If they don’t, you can also file Form 110 with the Department of Industrial Accidents (DIA).
 Learn more in our full guide to Massachusetts workers’ comp.

-Workers’ comp payments in Massachusetts are worth up to 60% of your average weekly wages before your injury.
-In 2023, there’s also a minimum payment of $353.07 per week and a maximum payment of $1,765.34 per week.
+In 2024, Massachusetts workers’ comp payments are worth up to 60% of your average weekly wages before your injury.
+There’s also a minimum payment of $359.34 per week and a maximum payment of $1,796.72 per week.
 Learn more about how much workers’ comp pays in Massachusetts.

 There is a five-day waiting period before you’re eligible to receive workers’ comp payments and medical coverage in Massachusetts.
 Then your employer has seven days to file with their insurance.
 The insurance company must approve — and start payments — or deny your claim within 14 days of when your employer files your claim.